 Often, our clients use role efficiency studies as a way of checking their team structure is working – and to add an extra level of insight to broader productivity projects.
 But they’re also an effective tool for tackling specific challenges.

 When your workforce is made up of many roles covering many different duties, it can be particularly challenging to avoid crossover and keep team members focused.
 Definition is crucial, and even more so if you’re in an industry that’s subject to an increasing number of regulations; if you’ve got lots of colleagues who aren’t completely clear on what they should be doing, they won’t feel accountable.

-Our study for Co-op Funeralcare helped them take stock of a broad workforce with varied roles, from mortuary team members to drivers to receptionists.
+One study helped a company take stock of a broad workforce with varied roles, from mortuary team members to drivers to receptionists.
 It gave them a detailed, up-to-date picture of the way tasks are currently split across their business, so they had the information they needed to clearly assign responsibilities and clarify role definitions.

 We also pinpointed areas to focus on first: their fleet drivers scored lowest in terms of efficiency – something that could be improved with changes to the scheduling system as well as tighter guidelines.

 It’s easy for a team structure to start out balanced and become top-heavy over time.
 It sounds like an obvious issue to spot, but sometimes it takes a fresh pair of eyes and concrete data to help you tackle it.

 A DIY Retailer wanted to know how their structure measured up in terms of efficiency, and asked us to follow colleagues in ten leadership roles at four different stores.
 A desire to recognise great team members had resulted in many different supervisory roles, and left them at risk of paying for the same jobs to be completed at different pay grades.
 We highlighted opportunities to rebalance towards a leaner management hierarchy, allowing them to invest in more colleagues.
 They’ve used our findings to relaunch their structure.